patchcervan/cape_vulture_cr/README.md

 Note, paths to specific directories where data or outputs are hosted, need to be adapted to the user configuration.

+The directory `rasters` contains the most recent version of the utilization distribution maps.

 ## Pre-processing of tracking and colony data

 ``` r